 Check out the Young Artist Residency (YAR) program's frequently asked questions.

-When is the program held?The program is held during the month of July 2014.
-Students arrive on July 6th and begin courses on July 7th, 2014.
-The program ends with a public exhibition on August 1st, 2014 and students depart the next day.[ back to top ]When should I apply?Students must apply and be accepted into the program.
-Early application is encouraged and students should apply beginning December 2013.
-The deadline is April 30, 2014, although we welcome and accept applications until the program is full.
+When is the program held?The program is held during the month of July 2015.
+Students arrive on July 5th and begin courses on July 6th, 2015.
+The program ends with a public exhibition on July 31st, 2015 and students depart the next day.[ back to top ]When should I apply?Students must apply and be accepted into the program.
+Early application is encouraged and students should apply beginning Fall 2014.
+The priority deadline is March 13, 2015, although we welcome and accept applications until the program is full.
 Students are accepted on a rolling basis and space is limited.
 Accepted students are notified by letter or email as soon as they are accepted.[ back to top ]Will I be able to choose my own courses?The Young Artist Residency (YAR) program is unique in that it offers over 60 different courses that students may choose from.
 Students fill their weekly schedule with five or 6 different courses and fill their evenings and weekends with activities structured by the program.
-Students are rewarded six college credits for attending the program courses and activities.[ back to top ]How much does the program cost?The cost for the program is $4,100 and includes tuition, art supplies, room, meals, activities, and transportation to and from classes and events.
+Students are awarded six college credits for attending the program courses and activities.[ back to top ]How much does the program cost?The cost for the program is $4,100 and includes tuition, art supplies, room, most meals, activities, and transportation to and from events.
 Photography students must bring their own SLR 35mm cameras and/or SLR digital cameras.
-See our tuition and fees page for more information.[ back to top ]Are scholarships for the program available?The quantity of scholarship for the Young Artist Residency (YAR) Program varies from year to year.
-For the 2014 summer, scholarship is available on a limited basis thanks to the generosity of the Richard and Jean Coyne Family Foundation.
-Students must first be accepted into the Young Artist Residency (YAR) Program to be eligible to apply for scholarship.
-Scholarship is awarded on a need-basis, and families are asked to submit copies of the 2013 tax return information to substantiate need as part of the scholarship application process.
+See our tuition and fees page for more information.[ back to top ]Are scholarships for the program available?The availability and quantity of scholarships for the Young Artist Residency (YAR) Program varies from year to year.
+Potential scholarship information for the 2015 Young Artist Residency (YAR) Program will be posted here as it becomes available.

 Prohibited in dorm: Candles, incense, hot plates, electric cookware, halogen lamps, paper lanterns, air conditioners, pets, and weapons.